 Unfortunately, while the majority of soft tissue back and neck injuries do not require surgeries, some do.
 In fact, long-term complications after a soft tissue injury are not uncommon.
 When complications arise, injured accident victims may find themselves struggling with long-term disability, pain, and suffering.
 It can make it difficult to work, enjoy your active lifestyle, and even maintain relationships.

-If you or someone you love suffers from soft tissue injuries sustained in an accident that was caused by someone else’s negligence, Florida law may entitle you to monetary compensation.
-The Florida back and neck injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA can investigate the facts and circumstances of your case—including your medical treatment—and can represent you during settlement negotiations or, if necessary, in court.
+If you or someone you love suffers soft tissue injuries sustained in an accident resulting from someone else’s negligence, Florida law may entitle you to monetary compensation.
+The Florida back and neck injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA, can investigate the facts and circumstances of your case—including your medical treatment—and can represent you during settlement negotiations or, if necessary, in court.

 Finding the Best Florida Injury Attorney Near You

-Choosing the best Florida injury attorney near you is not easy.
-There are many lawyers in Florida that claim to be the “best.”
-Yet, finding the best Florida injury attorney for your case is a personal decision.
+Choosing the right Florida injury attorney near you is not easy.
+Florida contains many lawyers.
+Yet, finding the right lawyer for your case is a personal decision.
 After all, the best attorney for you may not be the one that your co-worker recommends.
 When choosing the right attorney for you, here are some things to consider:

 - How many soft tissue injury cases like yours have they litigated?

 - Are they familiar with your type of back or neck injury and accident?

 - Are they seasoned and experienced litigators, as well as negotiators?

 - What type of fees do they charge?